Soft lighting and low maintenance houseplants bring organic contrast to this living room by Decorilla

 Living room by Decorilla interior designer Roberto D.

-TIP: If your jade plant begins leaning too far to one side, to make it less top heavy try placing its plant pot into a larger pot and filling the space between with fresh soil.
-This will give your jade plant the support it needs without risking getting soil all over the place when changing pots.
+Pro Tip: Does your jade plant begin leaning too far to one side?
+To make it less top-heavy, try placing its plant pot into a larger pot and filling the space between with fresh soil.

 3. Ponytail palm